 The last chapter introduces an eight-step process to develop and implement subwatershed restoration plans.
 Each step may include tasks involving desktop analysis, rapid field assessment, stakeholder involvement and management products.
 The eight-step framework can be used as a guide to develop, adopt, implement and track subwatershed restoration plans.
-Manual 2 provides more detail on the specific tasks and methods that can be used in subwatershed restoration planning framework.
+Course 2 provides more detail on the specific tasks and methods that can be used in the subwatershed restoration planning framework.

-The next seven manuals provide more detailed guidance on each of the seven types of watershed restoration practices:
+The next seven courses provide more detailed guidance on each of the seven types of watershed restoration practices:

-Manual 3: Storm Water Retrofit Practices Manual 4: Stream Repair Practices Manual 5: Riparian Management Practices Manual 6: Discharge Prevention Practices Manual 7: Watershed Forestry Practices Manual 8: Pollution Source Control Practices Manual 9: Municipal Practices and Programs
+Course 3: Storm Water Retrofit Practices Course 4: Stream Repair Practices Course 5: Riparian Management Practices Course 6: Discharge Prevention Practices Course 7: Watershed Forestry Practices

+Course 8: Pollution Source Control Practices Course 9: Municipal Practices and Programs

-Each of these manuals describes techniques to design and implement each restoration practice, and provides detailed guidance on site and subwatershed assessment methods.
-In addition, the manuals provide extensive references to other helpful resources for the design and construction of effective restoration practices.
+Each of these courses describes techniques to design and implement each restoration practice and provides detailed guidance on site and subwatershed assessment methods.
+In addition, the courses provide extensive references to other helpful resources for the design and construction of effective restoration practices.